 The interest of happiness economics is (originally) to maximize happiness.
-That’s the reason why it tends to concentrate on a single generalized kind of happiness (usually subjective life satisfaction).
+That’s the reason why it tends to concentrate on a single generalized kind of happiness, which is usually subjective life satisfaction.

-1) With some exceptions like the Hindu Artha, moral philosophies tend to repress the pleasure of being wealthy, a repression which is broken up by the dictum:
+1) With some exceptions like the Hindu Artha, philosophers tend to repress the pleasure of being wealthy, a repression which is broken up by the dictum:

 a) “To be rich is the most pleasant way to be unhappy” or

 b) “Those who say that money can’t buy happiness don’t know where to shop.”

 2) With the exception of philosophical novels all methods tend to repress the pleasure of immoral behavior:

 “What we call happiness in the strictest sense of the word comes from the (preferably sudden) satisfaction of needs which have been dammed up to a high degree.”
 (Sigmund Freud)